 Decide on an arrangement for your plants.
-Odd numbers are good generally look better in these types of arrangements.
+Odd numbers generally look better in these types of arrangements.
 I'm using three, so I just used a triangular spacing.
 Infill with soil and make sure your plants have a sturdy footing.

 Top off with a layer of decorative gravel to cover the soil and give your dish a finished look.
 Make sure the top of your gravel is below the top lip of your container.
 Resist the urge to water your succulents right away.
 If the roots were damaged during planting, they are more susceptible to fungus and bacteria during this time.
 So, let it be for a week or two before you water it.

-Here's one of my favorite little touches: I like to place accents in my dish gardens, whether it's a single lava rock, a piece of fools gold, a painted stone, or a miniature ceramic figure.
+Here's one of my favorite parts: I like to place accents in my dish gardens, whether it's a single lava rock, a piece of fools gold, a painted stone, or a miniature ceramic figure.
 I got this great little ceramic pagoda at a bonsai shop and thought the pink really complimented the colors of the rock and the plants.